Plumber in Lemon Grove: drain cleaning and repairs

 - Water heater replacement (40-gal tank): $1,200–$2,000 installed

 These ranges reflect San Diego County labor rates and material costs as of 2026.
 Prices shift with material costs, access difficulty, and permit requirements.
-We give written estimates before work starts — no surprises on the invoice.
+The plumber gives you a written estimate before work starts, no surprises on the invoice.

 For a broader look at how San Diego plumbing costs break down, our post on how much a plumber costs in San Diego covers it in more detail.